xintaoLi/vue-styled-components/README.md

 feature: Add custom class name support with clsName config, config in options, such as: `styled('div', {}, { clsName : 'section-div-header' })`, stylesheet will create class with name `section-div-header` instead of random class name

+Note: this version has not publish to npm, you need to build local package to use

 # vue-styled-components

 > Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅